 Description

-The nautical tradition of Saint Aygulf, this commune of Fréjus is well established.
-Since Antiquity, this Provencal town has sheltered fishermen and boaters.
+The nautical tradition of Saint Aygulf, this commune of Fréjus, no longer needs to be demonstrated.
+Since Antiquity this Provençal locality has sheltered fishermen and boaters.

-Pleasure boating in the Gulf of Fréjus – Saint-Raphaël, traces the evolution of famous boats and yachtsmen who crossed the Gulf out of necessity or for their pleasure from 1930 to the present day.
+Pleasure boating in the Gulf of Fréjus – Saint-Raphaël traces the evolution of the famous boats and boaters who crossed the gulf out of necessity or for pleasure from 1930 to the present day.

 The fishermen of the Villepey ponds describe in parallel the modifications of the landscapes, the population, the activities and the techniques from Antiquity to the present day.